SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elastic-container-service-container-insights-cloudwatch.md

 Amazon Elastic Container Service (Amazon ECS) is a container management service that allows you to manage Docker containers on a cluster of Amazon EC2 instances.
 The Sumo Logic App for Amazon ECS provides preconfigured searches and Dashboards that allow you to monitor various metrics (CPU and Memory Utilization, CPU and Memory Reservation) across ECS clusters and services.
 The App also monitors API calls made by or on behalf of Amazon ECS in your AWS account.

 We offer two different ECS versions, which have separate data collection steps:
-* [Collect Logs and Metrics for ECS](/docs/integrations/amazon-aws/elastic-container-service).
-This version collects [ECS CloudWatch Metrics](http://docs.aws.amazon.com/AmazonECS...ch-metrics.htm) and [ECS Events using AWS CloudTrail](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail)
+* **[Collect Logs and Metrics for ECS](/docs/integrations/amazon-aws/elastic-container-service)**.
+This version collects [ECS CloudWatch Metrics](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch-metrics.html#available_cloudwatch_metrics) and [ECS Events using AWS CloudTrail](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail)
-* [Collect Logs, Metrics (Container Insights+CloudWatch) and Traces for ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail) - This version collects[ ](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail)[ECS CloudWatch Metrics](http://docs.aws.amazon.com/AmazonECS...ch-metrics.htm), [Container Insights Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html), [ECS Events using AWS CloudTrail](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail), Application Logs and Traces.
+* **[Collect Logs, Metrics (Container Insights+CloudWatch) and Traces for ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail)**.
+This version collect [ECS CloudWatch Metrics](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch-metrics.html#available_cloudwatch_metrics), [Container Insights Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html), [ECS Events using AWS CloudTrail](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/logging-using-cloudtrail.html#service-name-info-in-cloudtrail), Application Logs and Traces.
 Metrics collected by Container Insights are charged as custom metrics.
 For more information about CloudWatch pricing, see[ Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/).
 This solution enables you to monitor both ec2 and fargate based ecs deployments.

 This page has instructions for collecting logs and metrics for the Amazon ECS App.
 It uses the following data:
 * CloudWatch Metrics